Fix Common Netlify Build Errors: Exit Code 1, Module Not Found, and More

 netlify build

-• Check recent dependency upgrades
+• Check recent dependency changespackage.json diffs are a common culprit

 Manage Netlify on the go